Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 For each complex gestural interaction, an alternative must be available (for example a non-gestural or simplified alternative).
 Similarly for interactions requiring a change of orientation of the screen (tilting, rotation, shaking ...), an alternative must exist.

+**Complex gesture:** any multi-pointer gesture (requiring several fingers), and / or path-bases gesture.
+**Simplified gesture:** an alternative requiring a single pointer (one finger) without path-based gesture.

 **Reference <abbr>WCAG</abbr>&nbsp;:**
 - <a href="https://www.w3.org/TR/WCAG21/#pointer-gestures">2.5.1 Pointer Gestures</a>